AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

     Explain the concept of object-oriented programming in simple terms to a complete beginner.
     ```
     - Expected Good Answer: A short response that uses simple words to explain the main concepts.
-    - Aspect Tested: Factual accuracy and style guide adherence
+    - Aspect Tested: Factual accuracy, style guide adherence
-    - Evaluation: The answer is acceptable
+    - Evaluation: The answer is acceptable but the UI is not handling markdown and squished the response together.
+Updated the app so markdown is displayed correctly.

 2. Read the following paragraph and provide a concise summary of the key points…
     - user prompt: